andrevidela/Research-report/Literature review.md

 It turns out that linear types can also be used to replace entirely the memory management system, this paper shows that a simple calculus augmented with memory management primitives can make use of linearity in order to control memory allocation and deallocation using linear types.

 This breakthrough is not without compromises either.
 The calculus is greatly simplified for modern standards and the amount of manual labour required from the developper to explicitly share a value is jarring in this day and age.
 What's more, it is not clear how to merge this approach with modern implementation of linearity (such a Quantitative Type Theory).
-While this paper seem quite far removed from our end goal of a transparent but powerful memory optimisation it suggest some interesting relation between data/codata and resource management.
+While this paper seems quite far removed from our end goal of a transparent but powerful memory optimisation it suggest some interesting relation between data/codata and resource management (linear infinite streams?).

 ## Practical affine types